Cryptorchidism: Treatment

 Surgery becomes more complicated if the blood supply is not ample and elastic enough to be stretched into the scrotum.
-In these cases, the supply may be divided, some vessels sacrificed with expectation of adequate collateral circulation.
+In these cases, the supply may be divided, some vessels sacrificed with the expectation of adequate collateral circulation.
 In the worst case, the testis must be "autotransplanted" into the scrotum, with all connecting blood vessels cut and reconnected (anastomosed).

 When the testis is in the abdomen, the first stage of surgery is exploration to locate it, assess its viability, and determine the safest way to maintain or establish the blood supply.
 Multistage surgeries, or autotransplantation and anastomosis, are more often necessary in these situations.
 Just as often, intra-abdominal exploration discovers that the testis is nonexistent ("vanished"), or dysplastic and not salvageable.

 The principal major complication of all types of orchiopexy is a loss of the blood supply to the testis, resulting in loss of the testis due to ischemic atrophy or fibrosis.